Interlabs-Official/BetterKMR/README.md

 This has been built to redo the design of the Kamar portal.
 Includes custom CSS, redesigned navbar, and ability to change profile pictures.

+# Installations Instructions are as follows:
+(1) Go to Extensions on whatever browser you use
+(2) In the Extensions tab go to Developer mode in the top right and enable it (3) Click "Load Unpacked"
+(4) Find your file click on the unzipped file and click "Open" (5) Open Kamar and enjoy

+# Kamar Changes:
+Justifieds changed to green

 ## Home Page
 ![image](https://github.com/user-attachments/assets/04b1dc85-331e-4edf-8828-0228ea0efe74)